prototyp3-dev/python-cartesi/README.md

 Sends an **inspect** input, such as one being received from the [Inspect dApp state REST API](https://docs.cartesi.io/cartesi-rollups/api/inspect/inspect/).
 It only expects a hex encoded string, starting with `0x`, with the inspect payload.

-For example, if you are running your DApp with sunodo, and want to simulate a the effects of a call to `http://localhost:8000/inspect/hello/world`, the value that should be passed in the hex_payload is `'0x68656c6c6f2f776f726c64'`, which is the hex encoded representation of `hello/world`.
+For example, if you are running your App with sunodo, and want to simulate a the effects of a call to `http://localhost:8000/inspect/hello/world`, the value that should be passed in the hex_payload is `'0x68656c6c6f2f776f726c64'`, which is the hex encoded representation of `hello/world`.

 **`TestClient.rollup`**

 This is an instance of a test double implementation of the rollup server.
-This object will contain attributes holding all the notices, reports and vouchers emitted by the DApp, together with the state of the last transaction.
+This object will contain attributes holding all the notices, reports and vouchers emitted by the App, together with the state of the last transaction.
 The individual attributes are listed below.

 **`TestClient.rollup.status`**